joachimdalen/azdevops-auto-state/README.md

 An issue I often face is forgetting to update the state of a parent workitem when starting a new Task.
 This extension aims to auto update parent workitems based on a set of rules when the child workitem is started.

+**Features:**

+- Create rules to manage state transitions
+  - Ability to check that all child work items also matches rules
+  - Ability to process rules from the current work item to the top of the tree
+- Get started easily by using preset rules.
+See [preset rules](./docs/PRESETS.md)

 ### Limitations

 - This extension does not work when doing mass updates